 If the member has two symmetrically located planes of connection, is measured from the centroid of the nearest one – half of the area.

-Additional approaches for calculating for different connection types are shown in the AISC manual on page 16.1-251 (see Figures C-D3.2 and C-D3.3).
+Additional approaches for calculating for different connection types are shown in the AISC manual on page 16.1-283 (see Figures C-D3.1).

 The distance L is defined as the length of the connection in the direction of load.